Craig Rice (writer): Writing career

 Rice also ghostwrote for George Sanders.
 Because of their friendship, many fans assumed that Rice ghostwrote the two wildly popular mysteries by Gypsy Rose Lee.
 "While the collaboration with Gypsy is often reported", J.F.
 Norris writes, "in the recently published and thoroughly well researched biography of Gypsy Rose Lee (Stripping Gypsy: The Life of Gypsy Rose Lee, Oxford University Press, 2009) [author Noralee Frankel makes it clear] that Craig Rice did not [emphasis in the original] write either of Lee's comic mystery novels.
 This is supported with correspondence between Lee and Rice.
-Rice did, however, help craft the screenplay for The G String Murders which became the Barbara Stanwyck vehicle Lady of Burlesque."
+Rice did, however, help with the screenplay for The G String Murders, which became the Barbara Stanwyck vehicle Lady of Burlesque."
 Her association with Sanders came about as a result of her work on the screenplays of two of the Falcon movies, The Falcon's Brother (1942, Sanders's final outing as the Falcon) and The Falcon in Danger (1943, when Sanders's brother Tom Conway assumed the role).

 She collaborated with fellow mystery writer Stuart Palmer on screenplays and short stories.
 Ed McBain completed her final novel for which she furnished the principal characters, Bingo Riggs and Handsome Kusak.
 (The "collaboration" with McBain is a "posthumous collaboration in which McBain completed an unfinished book begun by Rice.
-In a foreword to at least one edition of the book, McBain wrote that the book was essentially half-finished in first draft, but there were no notes as to how she had intended to continue it, so that he had to solve the mystery himself before completing the manuscript.)
+In a foreword to at least one edition of the book, McBain wrote that the book was essentially half-finished in first draft, but there were no notes as to how she had intended to continue it, so he had to solve the mystery himself before completing the manuscript.)